KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

     - A type of parity check system in which the sum of 1-bits in each packet (including the parity bit) is even.

 Take the following 7-bit packet: 1010001.
 There are 3 1-bits in the data string.
-In an even parity system, the par- ity bit 1 would be added (11010001), and in an odd parity system, the parity bit 0 would be added (01010001).
+In an even parity system, the parity bit 1 would be added (11010001), and in an odd parity system, the parity bit 0 would be added (01010001).

 There a some limitations to parity checks.